lmorg/murex/README.md

   checking, hint text detailing a commands behavior before you hit return, and auto-parsing man pages for auto-completions on commands that don't have any auto-completion config set.

-* Smarter handling of errors, for example try/catch blocks, line numbers included in error messages, errors optionally highlighted in red, etc.

-* Script testing and debugging frameworks baked right into the language itself.
+* Smarter handling of errors and debugging tools.
+For example try/catch blocks, line numbers included in error messages, errors optionally highlighted in red, and script testing and debugging frameworks baked right into the language itself.
-  Which makes it easier to write, maintain and fix shell scripts.

 ## Type system